shamanec/GADS/README.md

     - basic remote control:
         - ❌ tap;
         - ❌ swipe.
-    - ❌ basic Appium inspector (Just for android)
+    - ❌ basic Appium inspector (Just for android).
+4. ✅ Open the device in a new window (For automated tests);

 ## Environment variables